 The Central Bank of Ireland (CBI) has outlined its expectations for Regulated Financial Service Providers (RFSPs) under its supervision.
 All RFSPs will be familiar with the increase in general governance requirements over the past ten to fifteen years.
 However, most are still at very primitive stages in developing appropriate Environmental and Social standards.

-This article by Gary Stakem, Senior Manager in our actuarial practice, outlines ten steps on how insurance undertakings can leverage their governance and risk frameworks for success.
+This article by Gary Stakem, Director of our actuarial practice, outlines ten steps on how insurance undertakings can leverage their governance and risk frameworks for success.

 1. The board: Set the tone from the top